arbor-sim/arbor/doc/cpp_recipe.rst

 Why Recipes?
 --------------

-The Recipe design was motivated by the following aims:
+The interface and design of Arbor recipes was motivated by the following aims:

-    * Building a simulation from a recipe description must be possible in a distributed system efficiently with minimal communication.
-    * The model description (i.e. recipe) should be seperate from the instantiation of the model to execute on the target system.
+    * Building a simulation from a recipe description must be possible in a distributed system efficiently with minimal communication. instantiation of the model to execute on the target system.
     * To minimise the amount of memory used in model building, to make it possible to build and run simulations in one run.

-Recipe descriptions are cell-oriented, in order that the building phase can distributed and that the recipe description can be built indepedently of any runtime execution environment.
+Recipe descriptions are cell-oriented, in order that the building phase can be efficiently distributed and that the model can be built independently of any runtime execution environment.

 During model building, the recipe is queried first by a load balancer,